 - Whisper quiet function

-This model even has a power sensor to ensure you’re never lowered into the bath without the power to lift you up out of the bath.
+And this model even has a power sensor to ensure you?re never lowered into the bath without the power to lift you up out of the bath.
 Click here to read our full review of this bath chair lift.

 Drive Medical Bellavita Bath Chair lift